nextcloud-releases/all-in-one/readme.md

 ### How to adjust the max execution time for Nextcloud?
 By default are uploads to Nextcloud limited to a max of 3600s.
 You can adjust the upload time limit by providing `-e NEXTCLOUD_MAX_TIME=3600` to the docker run command of the mastercontainer and customize the value to your fitting.
 It must be a number e.g. `3600`.

+### How to adjust the PHP memory limit for Nextcloud?
+By default is each PHP process in the Nextcloud container limited to a max of 512 MB.
+You can adjust the memory limit by providing `-e NEXTCLOUD_MEMORY_LIMIT=512M` to the docker run command of the mastercontainer and customize the value to your fitting.
+It must start with a number and end with `M` e.g. `1024M`.

 ### What can I do to fix the internal or reserved ip-address error?
 If you get an error during the domain validation which states that your ip-address is an internal or reserved ip-address, you can fix this by first making sure that your domain indeed has the correct public ip-address that points to the server and then adding `--add-host yourdomain.com:<public-ip-address>` to the initial docker run command which will allow the domain validation to work correctly.
 And so that you know: even if the `A` record of your domain should change over time, this is no problem since the mastercontainer will not make any attempt to access the chosen domain after the initial domain validation.

 ### How to run this with docker rootless?
 You can run AIO also with docker rootless.
 How to do this is documented here: [docker-rootless.md](https://github.com/nextcloud/all-in-one/blob/main/docker-rootless.md)

+### How to change the Nextcloud apps that are installed on the first startup?
+You might want to adjust the Nextcloud apps that are installed upon the first startup of the Nextcloud container.
+You can do so by adding `-e NEXTCLOUD_STARTUP_APPS=twofactor_totp deck tasks calendar contacts apporder` to the docker run command of the mastercontainer and customize the value to your fitting.
+It must be a string with small letters a-z, spaces and hyphens or '_'.

 ### Huge docker logs
 When your containers run for a few days without a restart, the container logs that you can view from the AIO interface can get really huge.
 You can limit the loge sizes by enabling logrotate for docker container logs.
 Feel free to enable this by following those instructions: https://sandro-keil.de/blog/logrotate-for-docker-container/